Tyire/Higherground-CS-ASP-PORTAL-APP/README.md

 # Higherground-CS-ASP-PORTAL-APP
 This repository consist of my extensive work in learning C# in order to buil a School manangement system, CRM.
 ERP and mobile applications as the need arises.
 Enjooy

+If you are here....

+I gave you access :)